Learn why your diabetic diet plan should follow glycemic load guidelines.

 You can quickly lower your glycemic load by eating more salads, green vegetables, beans, and legumes.
 And another small secret is that eating a modest amount of healthy fats and moderate portions of lean protein with each meal can help to “cancel out” high glycemic foods, even in a single dish!

-Here are some additional dietary “Dos and Don‘ts” for controlling blood sugar levels and reversing diabetes:
+Here are some additional dietary “Dos and Don‘ts” for diabetic diet planning to controlblood sugar levels and reverse diabetes:

 - Increase fiber